Electronic publishing: Digitization

-The first digitization initiative was in 1971 by Michael S. Hart, a student at the University of Illinois at Chicago, who launched Project Gutenberg, designed to make literature more accessible to everyone, through the internet.
+The first digitization initiative was in 1971 by Michael S. Hart, a student at the University of Illinois at Chicago, who launched Project Gutenberg, designed to make literature more accessible to everyone through the internet.
 It took a while to develop, and in 1989 there were only 10 texts that were manually recopied on computer by Michael S. Hart himself and some volunteers.
-But with the appearance of the Web 1.0 in 1991 and its ability to connect documents together through static pages, the project moved quickly forward.
+But with the appearance of the Web 1.0 in 1991 and its ability to connect documents together through static pages, the project quickly moved forward.
 Many more volunteers helped in developing the project by giving access to public domain classics.

-In the 1970s, the French National Centre for Scientific Research digitized a thousand books from diverse subjects, mostly literature but also philosophy and science, dating back to the 12th century to present times, so as to build the foundations of a large dictionary, the Trésor de la langue française au Québec.
-This foundation of e-texts, named Frantext, was published on a compact disc under the brand name Discotext, and then on the worldwide web in 1998.
+In the 1970s, the French National Centre for Scientific Research digitized a thousand books from diverse subjects, mostly literature but also philosophy and science, dating back to the 12th century to present times.
+In this way were built the foundations of a large dictionary known as the Trésor de la langue française au Québec.
+This foundation of e-texts, named Frantext, was published on a compact disc under the brand name Discotext, and then on the World Wide Web in 1998.